JmpsWork/popfile-maker/docs.md

 * ``cash_per_min`` - The minimum amount of cash per wave.
 * ``cash_per_max`` - The maximum amount of cash per wave.
 * ``max_waves`` - The desired amount of waves which will be created for this mission.
-* ``max_wavespawns`` - Within each subwave group, this is the maximum allowed amount of subwaves which can be used.
 * ``max_tfbots`` - The maximum amount of TFBots allowed alive in each subwave group.
 * ``bot_attack_spawnroom`` - If bots should be allowed to attack while in spawn.
 * ``bot_attribute_threshold`` - The minimum strength required for a custom bot to be allowed to use attributes.